ombori/grid-docs/apps/queue/releasenotes/README.md

 # Queue Manager Release notes
 The Queue Manager receives continuous updates.
 All the recent release notes can be found below in order of release.

+## 2021-10-28
+#### Changes
+- Added verification by email if booking is using emails only
+- New logic for Special bookings hours: now values only from this section will be applied for specified date.
+Settings from regular hours or from Separate bookings hours won't be used at all.

 ## 2021-10-12
 #### Changes
 - Added registration information to the booking calendar.
 Now, staff can get booking information directly from the calendar.